IDSIA/brainstorm/README.md

 Help and Support
 ----------------

-If you have any suggestions or questions, please post to the [google group](https://groups.google.com/forum/#!forum/mailstorm).
+If you have any suggestions or questions, please post to the [Google group](https://groups.google.com/forum/#!forum/mailstorm).

 If you encounter any errors or problems, please let us know by opening an issue.